-Woolcock respiratory specialist Professor Helen Reddel has been honoured for her outstanding contribution to thoracic medicine.
+Woolcock respiratory researcher Professor Helen Reddel has been honoured for her outstanding contribution to thoracic medicine.

-A Research Leader at the Woolcock Institute of Medical Research, Professor Reddel has also contributed her expertise to organisations such as the Global Initiative for Asthma (GINA), National Asthma Council (NAC), Lung Foundation of Australia (LFA), National Prescribing Service (NPS) and the NHMRC.
+A Research Leader at the Woolcock Institute of Medical Research, and Clinical Adviser to the Australian Centre for Airways disease Monitoring, Professor Reddel is also the Chair of the Science Committee of the Global Initiative for Asthma (GINA), and a member of the National Asthma Council (NAC) Guidelines Committee.
+She has contributed her expertise to organisations such as the Lung Foundation of Australia (LFA), National Prescribing Service (NPS) and Asthma Australia.

-She has published at least 159 peer-reviewed articles, including two recent contributions to the prestigious New England Journal of Medicine both identified by the journal editor as being of “significant importance to the field of respiratory medicine”.
-Professor Reddel also regularly presents at international respiratory conferences on the challenges of diagnosis and management for COPD and asthma.
+She has published over 170 peer-reviewed articles, including two that were recently published in the prestigious New England Journal of Medicine, both identified by the journal editor as being of “significant importance to the field of respiratory medicine”.
+The 2009 report of an international Task Force on asthma outcomes that Professor Reddel co-chaired was recently described as the 18th most influential asthma publication since 1960.
+Professor Reddel also regularly presents at international respiratory conferences on the challenges of diagnosis and management for asthma and COPD.
+She continues to lead ground-breaking research, currently co-chairing a multinational study of over 12,000 patients that is investigating mechanisms underlying asthma and COPD.

 The TSANZ Society Medal was conceived as an acknowledgment of excellence in the advancement of the practice of thoracic medicine in Australia and New Zealand.
 The inaugural Society Medal was presented in 1992 to Dr Maurice Joseph, who ably embodied the qualities envisaged by this senior prestigious award.